ampproject/amphtml/extensions/amp-user-notification/amp-user-notification.md

 #### Usage

-`amp-user-notification` requires 2 URLs which can be provided by the `data-show-if-href` and `data-dismiss-href` attributes.
-An `id` is required as multiple `amp-user-notification` elements are allowed and the id is used to differentiate them.
+An `id` is required
+as multiple `amp-user-notification` elements are allowed and the `id` is used to differentiate them.

 By supplying two URLs that
 get called before the notification is shown and after it is dismissed, it is possible to control per user as to whether the notification should be shown (using the `ampUserId` value).
-E.g. it could only be shown to users in certain geo locations or prevent showing it again to the user when they've dismissed it before.
+For example, it could only be shown to users in certain geo locations or prevent showing it again to the user when they've dismissed it before.
+If these URLs are not specified, dismissal state will be queried and/or stored locally to determine whether to show the notification to the user.

 To close `amp-user-notification`, add a `on` attribute to a button with the following value scheme `on="event:idOfUserNotificationElement.dismiss"`